 - costs of products and services that are not covered by your insurance package.

-Minimum wage is usually based on a full-time employee (36–40 hours per week) and changes based on what age you are.
-These are the figures for 2021:
+The minimum wage in the Netherlands is usually based on a full-time employee (36–40 hours per week) and changes based on what age you are.
+These are the figures for 2023:

 |Age||Per month||Per week||Per day|

 Can you think of anything else to do with the cost of living in the Netherlands?
-Let us know in the comments!
+Tell us in the comments below!